MZehren/ADTOF/docs/introduction.rst

 ~~~~~~~~~~~

 The game charts are made for players on a `toy drum set`_, thus it can be an inexact representation of what is played in the track annotated.
-This game controller is similar to an electronic drum set but is meant to be versatile and only contains 8 pads loosely defined.
+This game controller is similar to an electronic drum set but is meant to be versatile and only contains 8 pads which can represent different drums.
 The general template of the correlation between the game controller and a real drum kit is:

  - Orange drum = Kick